knelasevero/home-server-infra/md/homeprivatecloud2.md

 <br>
 ### Walkthrough the Terraform code

-If you cloned the [repo](https://github.com/knelasevero/home-server-infra) You will notice that we have a `terraform` folder there.
+If you cloned the [repo](https://github.com/knelasevero/home-server-infra) you will notice that we have a `terraform` folder there.
 Inside it we have a very basic structure.
 A modules folder, where we only have a module defining how to create a Opennebula VM instance, and our `main.tf` entrypoint calling that module.

 We also have our `variables.tf` files both for the main entrypoint and for the module.
 Some variables are being overwritten from above, and some are left as null on purpose, so we can pass them as environment variables or as inputs in the terminal.